City problem · Abu Dhabi

 Open question

-If you stripped the licence number from your website tomorrow, would the reader still know which jurisdiction you chose?
+If you stripped the licence number from your website tomorrow, would the buyer still know which jurisdiction you chose?
 Or would they default to DIFC because everything else points there?

 "The licence in ADGM was strategic.
-The commercial layer was generic.
-The market reads the layer, not the licence."House reading on ADGM commercial positioning
+The website, offer, proof, and follow-up was generic.
+The buyers evaluate the layer, not the licence."House view on ADGM commercial positioning

 The gap is paid in mistaken category, missed channel, and reputational drag.